admin1

 What does a tire sensor valve do?

-You use a tire sensor valve to check your tire pressure in real time.
-It sends data to your car’s computer.
-You see a warning on your dashboard if the pressure drops.
-This helps you stay safe and avoid tire problems.
+You use a tire sensor valve to monitor tire pressure in real time.
+It sends data to your vehicle’s computer.
+If pressure drops, you receive a dashboard warning, helping you avoid tire-related issues.

 How often should you check or replace tire sensor valves?

-Tip: Always replace the service kit when changing tires to keep your TPMS working well.
+Tip: Always replace the service kit during tire changes to maintain TPMS functionality.

 Can you drive with a TPMS warning light on?